Live Public Performance…

 Sara has been a highly successful performer living among us in Hertfordshire for the last nine years, and thoroughly enjoys each opportunity to sing at each and every of the countless stunning and humble venues alike for the countless events locally and all over the UK.
 Though you will no doubt detect a subtle American lilt to her spoken voice, as she spent most of her childhood growing up in Seattle, her mother’s family has been living in London and Hertfordshire for generations.
 She earned her Masters Degree in 2001 with Distinction in Vocal Performance from the San Francisco Conservatory of Music, where she studied with the talented mezzo-soprano and vocal department chair Wendy Hillhouse.
 Her operatic lead roles include that of Gretel in Hansel & Gretel in San Francisco, Susanna in The Marriage of Figaro in Berkeley, Loretta in Gianni Schicchi in Minnesota and Julie in Carousel in St Albans.
 Some of Sara’s many achievements in competition include San Francisco Conservatory of Music Scholarship, Burlingame Music Club Voice Competition First Prize, California Federation of Music Clubs Competition Prize, St. Olaf Orchestra Senior Soloist, and the Winston Cassler Music Scholarship.

-Since returning to Hertfordshire in 2002 Sara has been performing professionally and building up her musicians agency, Hartley Voices, which is a leading online agency for classical singers and familiar source to many of the events companies in London and the UK for singers and musicians for events in the UK and abroad.
+Since returning to Hertfordshire in 2002 Sara has been performing professionally with Hartley Voices alongside her wonderful colleagues; singers and musicians taking part in performances for events in the UK and abroad.
 Sara works with a particular interest in helping recent graduates of the music colleges (the Guild Hall, Royal Academy, Royal College, and Trinity Collage of Music particularly) to function successfully within the tricky world of the modern music industry, performing to the standard that helps to create vibrant returning audiences.